 Modern ‘Erie Canal’ Gains from Seaway Shutdown

 WATERFORD, N.Y.
-(AP) _ On Saturday, exactly 160 years after mules towed the first barge down the Erie Canal, a tugboat will push the first of two barges along the shallow waterway to carry to Ohio cargo delayed by the collapse of a wall in the busy St. Lawrence Seaway.
+(AP) _ Exactly 160 years after mules towed the first barge down the Erie Canal, a tugboat today will push the first of two barges along the shallow waterway to carry to Ohio cargo delayed by the collapse of a wall in the busy St. Lawrence Seaway.

 The seaway, ironically, helped drain commercial traffic away from the nation’s oldest major canal when it opened in 1959.